remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Adding your animoji

-As a last step of this tutorial we add your animoji on top of the firework.
-For the animoji you need to have an iPhone and MacBook.
-This is how you get it: On your iPhone in iMessage you can record an animoji of yourself and send it to a friend.
-After you've done that, it will also appear in the Messages app on your MacBook.
-You can download your animoji there.
-Once you have done that, you need to create a transparent version of your animoji.
+As the final step of this tutorial, we add your animoji on top of the firework.
+For the animoji you need to have an iPhone and a Mac.
+This is how you get it: On your iPhone in iMessage, record an animoji of yourself and send it to a friend.
+After you've done that, it will also appear in the Messages app on your Mac.
+Download your animoji there by right-clicking.
+Once you have done that, create a transparent version of your animoji.
 Just follow these points:

-1. right-click your downloaded animoji
+1. Right-click your downloaded animoji
-2. select "Services"
+2. Select "Services"
-3. select "Encode Selected Video Files"
+3. Select "Encode Selected Video Files"
-4. choose "Apple ProRes" in the settings dropdown
+4. Choose "Apple ProRes" in the settings dropdown
-5. tick the box that says "Preserve Transparency".
+5. Tick the box that says "Preserve Transparency".

 A new encoded file of your animoji will be created.
 Give it a simple name like animoji.mov.

-In addition to the "src" folder you create a new one called "public".
-You put your encoded video in this folder.
-You can then use FFmpeg to turn the encoded video into a series of frames, for that you need to follow these points:
+In addition to the `src` folder in your Remotion project, create a new one called `public`.
+Put your encoded video in this folder.
+You can then use FFmpeg to turn the encoded video into a series of frames:

-1. change the current working directory to "public"
+1. Change the current working directory to `public`: `cd public`
-2. use this command: `ffmpeg -i animoji.mov -pix_fmt rgba -start_number 0 frame%03d.png`
+2. Use this command: `ffmpeg -i animoji.mov -pix_fmt rgba -start_number 0 frame%03d.png`

-Only assets that are being used by Remotion need to be in the "public" folder.
-You don't need the encoded video, it can be deleted after the frames have been extracted.
+Only assets that are being used by Remotion need to be in the `public` folder.
+You don't need the encoded video, so you can delete it after the frames have been extracted.

 Here is a screenshot right before creating the series of frames:
 <img src="/img/apple-wow-tutorial/FFmpegCommand.png"/>